Privacy Policy

 At times we may use automated systems/processes and automated decision‑making (like profiling) to ensure we give you a bespoke experience with us.

-In the event that we use personal data for the purposes of automated decision-making and those decisions have a legal (or similarly significant effect) on you, you have the right to challenge such decisions under GDPR, requesting human intervention, expressing their own point of view, and obtaining an explanation of the decision from us.
+Where we use personal data for the purposes of automated decision‑making and those decisions have a legal (or similarly significant) effect on you, you have the right to challenge such decisions under data protection law, request human intervention, express your point of view, and obtain an explanation of the decision from us.

 The right described above does not apply in the following circumstances: